Definition of Sonnet

 - Curtal Sonnet

-Let us take a look at the examples of sonnets in Literature based on its different categories:
+Let us take a look at the examples of sonnets in literature, based on the various categories:

-Italian or Petrarchan sonnet was introduced by an Italian poet Francesco Petrarch of 14th century.
+Italian or Petrarchan sonnet was introduced by 14th century Italian poet Francesco Petrarch.

 So manie strange things happened me to see,